Dr Natalie Mears

 - Representations of the Tudors and Stuart in modern media, especially opera

-- 2005 Queenship and Political Discourse in the Elizabethan Realms, Cambridge University Press, 311 pp.
+- Mears, N. (2005).
+Queenship and Political Discourse in the Elizabethan Realms.
+Cambridge: Cambridge University Press.

 Chapter in book

-- 2012 (co-edited with Alec Ryrie) Worship and the Parish Church in Early Modern Britain, Ashgate.
+- Mears, N. & Alec Ryrie (2012).
+Worship and the Parish Church in Early Modern Britain.
+Ashgate.

 - Mears, N. (2012).
 Public Worship and political participation in Elizabethan England.
 Journal of British Studies 51(1): 4-25.

 - (2007).
 Location? location? location?: place, patronage and meaning of the wall painting of "Jonah and the whale" at Waltham Abbey.
 Essex Archaeology and History 38: 136-47.

 - Mears, N. (2001).
 Counsel, public debate, and queenship John Stubbs’s 'The discoverie of a gaping gulf', 1579.
 Historical journal 44(3): 629-650.